COPD Natural Treatment

 - Ease your cough

 Also called red sage, Salvia miltiorrhiza is an herb long used in Chinese medicine.
 Some research says salvia may help protect your lungs during flare-ups.
 But there haven't been enough studies to be sure.

 Some people take this as a supplement to help ward off or ease cold symptoms.
-Research shows that taking it once you have a cold won’t do much to shorten it.
+Research shows that taking it after you have a cold won’t do much to shorten it.
 But taking echinacea while you’re well may help keep you from getting sick.